 - 2.4.2.2h: A combo card can be used as payment even if the player doesn't have access to all the Elements on the payment combo.
 They must still have access to at least 1 of the Elements on the combo to use it as payment. - 2.4.2.2i: If a combo's cost has been reduced, it means it requires fewer cards to play.
 The player who plays the combo gets to choose which Element(s) they wish to reduce the cost by (but their hero must still have access to those Elements in order to play it; reducing the cost does not remove the Element requirements). - 2.4.2.2j: If a combo's cost has been increased, it means it requires more cards to play.
 The player who plays the combo needs to use an additional card(s) in order to play it.
-This additional card(s) can be any card of the Order(s) the combo belongs to, as long as their hero has access to that payment card's Element. - 2.4.2.2k: If a combo requires an Order, as opposed to an Element, as a cost, a card with any Element from that Order can be used as payment, as long as the player's hero has access to the payment card's Element.
+This additional card(s) can be any card of the Order(s) the combo belongs to, as long as their hero has access to that payment card's Element. - 2.4.2.2k: The above modifications to a combo's cost only apply if the final modifier is not equal to the combo's original cost.